Skip Blumberg goes to the Soviet Union to investigate "unofficial artists" - those not sanctioned by the state.

 19:38Copy video clip URL The group is walking down a snowy road, “50 miles from Moscow,” to participate in/with an “unofficial performance artists Collective Action.”
 The landscape is pretty white and desolate.
 Ross doesn’t seem to know exactly what this Collective Action entails.
 They seem to have been walking for awhile.
 As they pass through a small town, screen text: “we all walked for 2 hours.”
 Bllumberg films the houses, the landscape, and interviews Josef Bakshtein, unofficial art critic, who discusses the unofficial art movement’s independence.
 They stop in the woods to have a drink and begin the Action.
 The artists have a stack of “pictures from Northern Korean ideological comics” which they show one by one to a camera (not Blumberg’s, though we see some).
 A audio cassette is placed in a player and put into a backpack worn by one of the artists, describing the artists’ actions.

 23:05Copy video clip URL The group moves to a cliff overlooking a river.
 Blumberg speaks to Andrei Monastyrsky, pioneer unofficial artist.
 He and another artist tie panels with the comics to a tree.
 The individual comics from earlier are stuck in the snow in rows, like dominoes.
-The panels are then cut through the middle so two are now wrapped around the tree and cotton, probably hidden behind the panel, leaks out.
+The panels are then cut through the middle, so two are now wrapped around the tree and cotton.
 The comics in the snow are then picked up by everyone in the group and thrown into the river.
 Text: “Branka asks if she can keep a picture-the artists say throw it down.”
-It can’t been seen if any of them made it to the river.
+It can’t be seen if any of them made it to the river.
 Branka still has two photos but the artists tell her to throw them.

 25:40Copy video clip URL More studio visits, this time with Igor Makarevich and Elena Elagina.
 A studio, probably Ilya Kabakov’s, is hidden in the attic.
 Blumberg’s voiceover returns, discussing the obstacles unofficial artists have-low finances, isolation, KGB, incarceration, etc. Many of them went abroad.

-32:57Copy video clip URL The dinner and violing playing continues, but Blumberg has added clips of the guard marching around Red Square and the changing of the guards at Lenin’s tomb.
-The violing player gives his bow to a woman (Mera?) and she holds it upright as he moves the violin across the bow expertly.
+32:57Copy video clip URL The dinner and violin music continues, but Blumberg has added clips of the guard marching around Red Square and the changing of the guards at Lenin’s tomb.
+The violin player gives his bow to a woman (Mera?) and she holds it upright as he moves the violin across the bow expertly.

 34:09Copy video clip URL The group is at the airport, ready to go home.
 Blumberg films all the way onto the plane, and when he gets off at JFK in NYC, until he is caught by an airport employee and has to turn it off.